 Olive oil: A good olive oil for salad dressing never goes astray.
 Extra virgin if you have it.

-Lemon: The juice of a lemon gives us the much needed acidity that a vinegar normally provides.
-For this recipe I opted for fresh citrus only.
+Lemon: The juice of lemon gives us the much needed acidity that vinegar typically provides.
+For this recipe, I opted for fresh citrus only.
 No vinegar required.

 Honey: Get yourself some beautiful pure honey.
 I love getting honey when I’m out in the country somewhere and it’s their speciality or at farmer’s markets when they are so pure and organic.
 Always nice to try the different flavours available.

 Substitute for whole grain mustard: If you don’t have seeded mustard available, try spicy brown mustard with a coarser consistency like seeded mustard.
 Alternatively, switch to Dijon mustard for a comparable flavour.
 Dijon mustard lacks the visible seeds and crunch but will provide a similar level of heat and acidity.